microsoft/playwright/docs/api.md

 - [Working with Chrome Extensions](#working-with-chrome-extensions)
 <!-- GEN:stop -->

-### Playwright module
+### class: Playwright

 Playwright module provides a method to launch a browser instance.
 The following is a typical example of using Playwright to drive automation:

 ```js
 const { chromium, firefox, webkit } = require('playwright');